cdebacco/MPEM/README.md

 # MPEM
-Matrix Product State approximation for dynamical processes on networks.
+Matrix Product Equation of Motion: Matrix Product State approximation for dynamical processes on networks.

 If you use this code, please cite: